Corrugated Paper Pallets:

 It’s inevitable.
 Drive by a handful of nearby manufacturing facilities and you are practically guaranteed to see wood pallets stacked up somewhere on the premises.
 Not only are discarded wooden pallets an eye-sore, our friends at ChangethePallet.Org consider them “an environmental catastrophe,”citing that in the US alone there are over 2 billion in circulation and another 400 million entering the US each year.¹

-Many companies are doing everything they can to implement lean operating practices, reduce their carbon footprint, go green and make conscientious decisions to maximize their profits while also taking care of the environment and their surrounding communities.
-Switching away from wood pallets can be an important, and often overlooked, step in those green initiatives.
+Many companies are doing everything they can to implement lean operating practices, reduce their carbon footprint, go green and make conscientious decisions to maximize their profits while also taking care of the environment and their surrounding communities and keeping things cost effective.
+Switching away from wood and metal pallets can be an important, and often overlooked, step in those green initiatives.

 How can switching to corrugated pallets help?